Scoliosis: A Very Common Problem for Women

 However, they also solidified some more interesting pieces of information.

-Why does scoliosis appear?
+Why does scoliosis arise?

 - In general, scoliosis in adults appears markedly after 65 years of age.